 There are two award programs available annually which are outlined below.

 The Maitland City Council Volunteer Service Award which is awarded to a person who volunteers for Council facilities, programs and events.
-This award is open in December.

 The Maitland City Service Awards which includes The City of Maitland Medal and City of Maitland Service Award.
 The City of Maitland Medal is awarded to an organisation or group for outstanding services to Maitland and the City of Maitland Service Award is presented to an individual who provides outstanding service to a specific group within Maitland.

 Nominations for the Maitland City Service Awards have now closed.

 The 234 Army Cadet Unit is run predominately by volunteers and a handful of paid staff members.
 The volunteers give their time, experience and good will and they impart all that to the cadets that come through.
 The unit is full of happy, occupied, motivated and most importantly proud men and women and the volunteers ensure the cadets get a great advantage in life.
 The volunteers work to help the cadets gain a real sense of self-worth and they provide a safe place for Maitland’s youth to grow.

 June has been heavily involved in the Maitland CWA for over three decades.
 She helps out patients at Maitland Hospital and is considered a real ‘quiet achiever’ who is always happy to give up her time and help out.